-The city on the Neva, glorified by a lot of poets and immortalized by famous artists, attracts tourists not only by its numerous museums, but by the glamour of the White Nights.
+The city on the Neva, glorified by poets and immortalized by famous artists, attracts tourists not only by its numerous museums, but by the glamour of the White Nights.
 Today it is the second largest city of Russia, a centre of culture and arts, the "tourist capital" of the country.
 Being the native city of the current president, Saint Petersburg is acquiring a new political image.
-Every year a number of international events, markets, festivals, political and business meetings are held in the city.
+Every year several international events, markets, festivals, political and business meetings are held in the city.

 In comparison with other large cities of Russia and even of the whole world, Saint Petersburg is a young city, it was founded by order of Peter the Great on May 27, 1703.
 The first city construction was a fortress named Saint Petersburg.
 The fortress became the centre of the city, and later, the last resting-place of Peter the Great.
 Today it is called the Peter and Paul Fortress, and its original name was given to the city that developed around the fortress on the numerous islands in the delta of the Neva River.